 Chemical Control: A pre-plant application of imidacloprid is the most common method used to control aphids.
 This insecticide has the added benefit of long term residual control.
 However, this prophylactic approach to control is expensive and is applied with the assumption that the crop will receive aphid pressure.
 Many growers will choose to wait and apply a foliar insecticide.
 When foliar insecticides are used, the timing of application is critical.
-Endosulfan and imidacloprid are available foliar-applied treatments.
+Endosulfan, oxydemeton-methyl, dimethoate and imidacloprid are the most effective foliar-applied treatments.
 The initial treatment should occur once aphids begin to migrate into a crop field.
-To ensure that aphids do not contaminate the harvested brussels sprouts, it might be necessary to use repeated applications.
-Aphids often hide within the brussels sprouts making insecticide contact difficult.
+To ensure that aphids do not contaminate the harvested cauliflower, it might be necessary to use repeated applications.
+Aphids often hide within the cauliflower's flower heads making insecticide contact difficult.
 If aphids only occur at the field borders or in isolated areas, border or spot applications may be sufficient to control populations.
 Insecticide chemistries should be alternated for good resistance management.

 Cultural Control: Aphids tend to build up in weeds, particularly cruciferous weeds and sowthistle (Sonchus asper), therefore it is important to control weeds in the field and surrounding the field.
-Fields should be plowed immediately following harvest, to eliminate any crop refuse that could host aphids.
+Fields should be plowed under immediately following harvest, to eliminate any crop refuse that could host aphids.